-In Next few seconds, your device will be discovered and should show as connected like this:
+In the next few seconds, your device will be discovered and should show as connected like this:

-In above image, BKL-L09 is the identification of my Android Phone.
+In the above image, BKL-L09 is the identification of my Android Phone.

 At this time, you should see the same website opened in your device's Chrome Browser automatically.
-As a last step, just click on the inspect button as shown below:
+As the last step, click on the inspect button as shown below:

 You are all set.
 You should see a separate debugger window has been opened by launching your website.
 This time, it is connected to your device's browser!

-Here is a small demonstration on how you will be able to use it to inspect, change DOM, Debug Network Calls etc.
+Here is a small demonstration of how you will use it to inspect, change DOM, Debug Network Calls, etc.

 Please note: You are still inspecting and debugging the website/app launched on the connected mobile device.

-Here is a detailed documentation from Google with Troubleshooting Steps:
+Here is detailed documentation from Google with Troubleshooting Steps:

-Hope you Like it and this is going to help you some way.
+I hope you Like it and this is going to help you in some way.
 Cheers! 🍺🍺🍺🍺